dsccommunity/Microsoft365DscWorkshop/Summit2025/50 Microsoft365DscWorkshop.md

 ### 3.6.
 Extra task: What's next?
 Configuration Data and the Datum module

-If you are interested in some of the hidden mechanics, you may want to go on with the extra task [](./51%20Configuration%20Data.md)
+If you are interested in some of the hidden mechanics, you may want to go on with the extra task [Configuration Data and the Datum Module](./51%20Configuration%20Data.md)